 Patients with issues ranging from autism spectrum disorder to epilepsy are increasingly experimenting with dietary supplementation of gamma-amino-butyric acid (GABA), one of the body’s most important neurotransmitters.
 These patients, seeking to address symptoms caused by excessive neuronal excitation, have chosen to experiment with unproven treatments in an attempt to find relief, often after conventional therapies failed to address their symptoms or had undesirable side effects.
 But while some patients may indeed find relief using GABA supplements, some patients are concerned about the potential side effects that supplementation may have.
 Unfortunately, many questions remain to be answered regarding GABA’s usage as a supplement.
 Though GABA’s impact in the body is well-understood, far less is known about the efficacy or side effects of GABA supplements, and patients may wish to investigate alternative supplementation for greater therapeutic potential and known safety.

-Why would patients want to include a GABA supplement in their diet in the first place?
-The reasoning behind using GABA stems from its physiological purpose as the body’s primary inhibitory neurotransmitter.
+The Physiological Role of GABAthe body’s primary inhibitory neurotransmitter.
 In the brain, neurons release GABA at their synaptic clefts where they interface with other neurons.
 When GABA binds to a neuron’s receptors, it triggers a signaling cascade within the neuron which results in the neuron being less prone to activate other neurons.
 As a result, neurons which have recently been exposed to GABA require stronger or more consistent stimuli from other neurons before they will activate and send their electrochemical signal elsewhere in the brain or the body.
 The applications of inhibitory neurotransmission range from preventing disorders of excessive neuronal excitation—like seizures—to aiding the induction of sleep.
 Other pathologies, such as Parkinson’s disease, neuralgia, and autism, might also be improved by attenuation of excessive neuronal activation.

 However, excessive GABA activity can be problematic.
 Chemicals that promote secretion of GABA systemically, like ethanol, have a side effect profile that is nearly identical to GABA.
 These side effects include slower cognition, reduced level of consciousness, sleepiness, slack muscle tone, poor motor coordination, and lowered social inhibitions.
 Significantly, there is no way to avoid these side effects because they are the result of GABA’s core function, which makes the prospect of finding the correct therapeutic dose for a GABA supplement very difficult.
 In other words, GABA supplementation will cause these same side effects if it makes any physiological impact whatsoever; the only question is the degree of those side effects.
 At the same time, there are a number of technical concerns with GABA supplements which may curtail their potential for effective treatment of symptoms.